SWORDIntel/SWORDINTELLIGENCE/README.md

 **Independent private intelligence firm specializing in Web3 and cyber threats.**

 > Adversaries don't play fair.
-We do what's lawful—and effective.
+NOr do we,except the laws on our side

 ---